senseiwells/EssentialClient/docs/ClientMacros.md

 The intended use is to be able to script a boring repetitive task into a macro and have the game do it for you, without having to write a whole mod for it.

 ## How to use clientMacros
-You must have [EssentialClient](https://github.com/senseiwells/EssentialClient) installed, then after you have booted the game go to your .minecraft/config/EssentialClient folder.
+You must have [EssentialClient](https://github.com/senseiwells/EssentialClient) installed, then after you have booted the game you can navigate to the essential client menu where you can open your macro file (bottom right).
+You can also change your macro file name using `clientMacroFilename`, clientMacros are stored in
-If there is not a text file called "macro" then create one, then open the text file and this is where you can write your script.
+`.minecraft/config/EssentialClient/Macros`

 In game, you can navigate to controls and find the Client Macro keybind which is under "EssentialClient", bind this to a key and once you press this key in game the script you have written will execute (if valid).